Look - Keyboard-First Launcher#

 Configuration#

 Look uses a configuration file at ~/.look.config.
-Changes take effect immediately after saving, or you can press Cmd+Shift+; to reload.
+Changes take effect immediately after saving, or you can press Cmd/Ctrl+Shift+; to reload.

 Configuration File Location#